 - Physical custody – This award determines where a child should live and can be awarded either jointly or solely.
 It can also influence the amount of child support awarded.
 If your child is over 11, the judge may allow him or her to choose which parent has physical custody.

 - Visitation – Generally, if one parent is not awarded child custody, he or she has the right to visitation.

 Our firm will work with you to determine the best strategy to take to protect your right to custody and/or visitation.
-Greg Daniels, one of our firm’s founding lawyers, will address such issues as communication problems, transportation concerns and other important issues faced by families going through a divorce.
+Gregory Daniels, one of our firm’s founding lawyers, will address such issues as communication problems, transportation concerns and other important issues faced by families going through a divorce.